 The Mark of Caine grants great power, inhuman vitality and life immortal, but those who receive it must pan a dreadful price.
-A vampire is neither dead nor alive, but something in between forced to feed on the lifeblood of others to survive, and is forever lost to the touch of sunlight, eriled into darkness eternal.
-The Cainite's sanguinary depredations condemnher to eternal damnation, and the night is her prison, isolating ber from the company of those mortals who might once have loved her.
-This is a bark age a difficult, desperate time in which to live, a hardscrabble existence vohose chathans are dictated by the rise and fall of the sun farmers break their backs coaring meager harvests from their fields, protected by teudal lords who brood in their castles and cast covetous glances at their neighbors' lands. fields cannot be plowed withoutlight to see by armies cannot fight and kings cannot hold their courts.
-When the sun sets, mortals lock themselves in their halls, eat what tood then have, and prepare for the next dan's labor.
-There is no time nor energy to spare or the nighthours, so Cainites avoaken to empty ields, lonely roads, and echoing halls.
-Their unlite orces them to erist in a bleak reflection of the woorld then once knew, lingering like wrathful spirits in the places then once lived.
+A vampire is neither dead nor alive, but something in between forced to feed on the lifeblood of others to survive, and is forever lost to the touch of sunlight exiled into darkness eternal.
+The Cainite's sanguinary depredations condemnher to eternal Samnation, and the night is her prison, isolating her from the company of those mortals who might once have loved her.
+This is a bark age a difficult desperate time in which to live, a hardscrabble existence whose rhythms are dictated by the rise and fall of the sun farmers break their backs coaring meager harvests from their fields, protected by feudal lords who brood in their castles and cast covetous glances at their neighbors' lands fields cannot be ployoed without light to see by, armies cannot tight and kings cannot hold their courts.
+When the sun sets, mortals lock themselves in their halls, eat what lood then have, and prepare for the nert dan's labor.
+There is no time nor energy to spare for the night hours, so Cainites avoaken to empty fields, lonely roads, and echoing halls.
+Their unlite forces them to exist in a bleak reflection of the world then once knew lingering like vorathful spirits in the places then once lived

 Of course, the memories remain.
 All the cares, the loves, the needs and the ambitions that drove the vampire in life are with them still.
 Their bodies have changed, but their hearts and minds remain the same.
 It is no wonder then that they are drawn to the company of mortals, and not just for the security of someone to guard them while they sleep!
 Cainites need retainers and allies who can make their influence felt in the world, who will do their bidding and carry out their plans no matter how terrible or trivial.
 Vampires have need of companions who act as envoys to neighboring lords, patrol their castle walls, bring news from the countryside, feed their hounds and buy supplies in the marketplace.
-It is an irony of the Cainite's conditionthattheconsequences of their tremendous abilities actually make them more dependent on others for their prosperity, especially in the Dark Medieval world.
+It is an irony of the Cainite's condition that the consequences of their tremendous abilities actually make them more dependent on others for their prosperity, especially in the Dark Medieval world.